jaateixeira/nameit/The NameIt standard for naming journal articles in pdf file.md

 ## Publication

 * Usually they are not so long as titles, but some publishers often abreviate them (Advances in Behavioral Biology 	becomes Adv.
 Behav.
 Biol.).
-The NameIt standard **avoids journal name abreviations** as different organization rename them in different ways.
+The NameIt standard **avoids journal name abreviations** as different organizations abreviate them in different ways.

 ## Publisher

-* There are not some many them as the big publishing houses been buying the small family owned publishing houses over the years.
+* There are not some many them as the big publishing houses have been buying the small family owned publishing houses over the years.

 * They are often redundant and NameIT should pick the shorter version to save filename space